marcosvaldeni/JavaScript-Exercises/README.md

 **17º** Write a function that receives a string and rotates its characters, periodically removing a letter from the end and adding it to the beginning.
 The string must be shown in the browser with the rotation.

+**18º** Write a function that calculates and returns, how many days until Christmas.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**